Pros and cons of air source heat pumps: are they worth it?

 Air source heat pumps have been a “permitted development” since 2011, meaning you don’t need to apply for permission to get one.

 But you do need to follow a few rules, like making sure your installer is certified by the Microgeneration Certification Scheme.
 You’ll also need to make sure your heat pump is a metre away from the boundary of your property and doesn’t go over a noise limit.
-See all the rules here.
+Planning Portal has an extensive list of the necessary requirements.

 6. It’s less disruptive than installing a ground source heat pump

-This is because installing a ground source heat pump involves digging up holes in the ground, usually in your garden, to lay down pipework.
-Air source heat pumps can usually be installed much faster, within a couple of days.
+Installing ground source heat pumps can be a long process, digging up holes in the ground to lay down pipework.
+Air source heat pumps can usually be installed much faster, in around five days.

 7. You can get some financial support for installing one

-In April 2022, the RHI will be replaced by the Boiler Upgrade Scheme.
-This new initiative will give homeowners a one-off grant of £5,000 when they install an air source heat pump.
+The Boiler Upgrade Scheme is an initiative which gives homeowners a one-off grant of £7,500 when they install an air source heat pump.
+This has recently been updated from £5,000.

-What are the disadvantages of an air source heat pump?
+What are the cons of an air source heat pump?

-Of course, where there are pros, there must also be cons.
-Here are some of the main air source heat pump disadvantages, which are worth thinking about before committing to one.
+Here are some of the main cons of air source heat pumps, which are worth thinking about before committing to one.

-1. They’re more expensive to install than a boiler
+1. They can be more expensive to install than a boiler

 Heat pump prices are falling, and will continue to drop as the market for them gets bigger.
-But there’s no way around it: they’re currently more expensive than gas boilers.
+But – unless you’re getting a new cylinder anyway – they can still be a costly investment, even with the £7,500 Boiler Upgrade Scheme.

 2. They can make noise – but not as much as you might think